Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 • Multi-step furnace cycles: chemistry, not just heating.

-• Infiltration and siliconization steps under controlled atmosphere.
+• Infiltration and siliconization steps under a controlled atmosphere.

-• Higher QC cost because scrap is expensive and a composite cannot simply be re-melted.
+• Higher QC cost, because scrap is expensive and a composite can’t just be re-melted.

 Example reference: carbonization at 900°C (1,652°F), then siliconization around 1,700°C (3,092°F) in a vacuum atmosphere.
 Process descriptions vary by program.
 See Brembo carbon-ceramic disc overview.